-On this day, In 1978 Tom Weiskopf holds off a charging Jack Nicklaus to win the Doral-Ryder Open.
+On this day, In 1978 Tom Weiskopf held off a lare round charge by Jack Nicklaus to win the Doral-Ryder Open.
 In an absolute duel, Weiskopf & The Golden Bear went back and forth until the final hole at Doral’s Blue Monster.
 The pair had a lot in common, they both grew up in Columbus, Ohio then attended Ohio State.
 Weiskopf and Nicklaus had been friends since 1959…

 “You always try a little harder when you play with a friend…Not that you’re playing the other guy shot for shot–you always have to play the golf course–but you still play better.
 And then you talk about it later when you hunt, fish and visit.”

 Because of heavy rains on the opening day of the event, the schedule shifted.
 The first round was completed on Friday, the second round on Saturday, then played 36 holes on Sunday to finish the 72 hole tournament.
 They even served lunch between the third and fourth rounds on the final day!
 During the first 18 holes of the final day, Weiskopf shot a 67, five under par, while Nicklaus shot a 72.